migros/fotoobo/docs/source/usage/configuration.rst

 *default: enabled*

-The sup-option ``name`` holds the **path** and/or **filename** where **fotoobo** writes the logfile to (if logging is :ref:`logging_enabled`).
+The sup-option ``name`` holds the **path** and/or **filename** where **fotoobo** writes the logfile to.
 If you set a log file the logs are appended to a file if the file already exists.
 If you omit the path the current working directory is used.

 If you want to disable file logging, comment the respective lines out using a ``#``.